May 24, 2022

 “Immunotherapy can provide long-term protection against cancer, because it trains the immune system to recognize and remember what cancer cells look like,” Tsimberidou explains.
 “This immune ‘memory’ can last for decades after treatment is completed.”

-Life after neuroendocrine tumor treatment
+Life after high-grade neuroendocrine carcinoma treatment

 Today, Curtis is back in the air and flying high.
 He’s been promoted from deputy to sergeant.
 He has a new girlfriend, a new house and a new offshore fishing boat.
 When he’s not working, he’s in the gym or at the beach.
 Life is good.